beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/ssl.md

 }
 ```

 This configuration is useful if you do not want to open multiple ports or you are restricted to which ports are already opened on your server.
-Alternatively, a second Nginx location can be used on the server-side, while the Pusher configuration [`wsPath`](https://github.com/pusher/pusher-js#wspath) can be used on the client-side (_note: `"pusher/pusher-php-server": ">=4.2.2"` is required for this configuration option_).
+Alternatively, a second Nginx location can be used on the server-side, while the Pusher configuration [`wsPath`](https://github.com/pusher/pusher-js#wspath) can be used on the client-side (_note: `"pusher-js": ">=4.2.2"` is required for this configuration option_).

 ```
 server {